neurobagel/documentation/docs/infrastructure.md

     The rest of this section explains each of the setup steps performed by the script in more detail, including the `curl` commands used.

     **If you have successfully run `graphdb_setup.sh`, you can now skip to the section [Uploading data to the graph](#uploading-data-to-the-graph).**

+    !!! warning "Changing existing database user permissions"

+        If you have already set up your GraphDB instance but want to add or modify database access permissions for a given user, this will need to be done manually.
+        See [this section](#grant-database-permissions-to-user) for more information.

     !!! info "Other ways to interact with the GraphDB backend"